ltimaginea/Computer-Systems-A-Programmer-Perspective/ComputerSystemsAProgrammerPerspective/Contents/Ch02_InformationPresentationProcess/Ch02_endian.md

 ```

+These  functions convert the byte encoding of integer values from the byte order that the current CPU(the "host") uses, to and from little-endian and big-endian byte order.

 ```cpp
 // These  functions convert the byte encoding of integer values from the byte order that the current CPU (the "host") uses,